marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 Since I was both a speaker and an attendee I got to experience the full features of the conference and I have to say that it was brilliantly organized.
 Thought out the two days + workshop day I didn't see or experience a single glitch and hiccup.

 The [Lean Kanban team](http://leankanban.com/) really knows their stuff.
-I wonder what kind of methodology for organising things like this they use?
+I wonder what kind of methodology for Organizing things like this they use?

 Thank you so much for this great event!